 Numbness is a lack of sensation or feeling in part of the body.
-Patients will often attend a Physiotherapist or Chiropractor complaining of numbness in part of the leg or arm.
+Patients will often attend a Physiotherapist or Chiropractor complaining of numbness in the leg or arm.
 Generally, numbness is caused by a nerve compression which cuts off the normal nerve supply to an area.
-This presentation needs to be investigated immediately by a medical professional to rule out a serious condition.
+This presentation needs to be investigated immediately by a Physiotherapist.

 Numbness in the leg is a common consequence of a nerve root compression from the low back.
-This is generally caused by a lumbar disc herniation in the lower back.
+This is generally caused by a disc herniation in the lower back.
 Depending on the level of the nerve root involved, it can refer to different parts of the leg.
-The most common location for a disc herniation (slipped disc) is the lower two joints of the lumbar spine.
+The most common location for a disc herniation (slipped disc) is the lower two discs of the lumbar spine just above the pelvis.
 These segments are referred to as L4/5 & L5/S1.
-L refers to the lumbar spine which is the part of the spine directly above the pelvis.
-S refers to the sacrum which is part of the pelvic girdle.
-When the disc bulges it can place pressure on the nearby nerve root.

 Foot or Calf Numbness:

-If the big toe is involved then it indicates a probable L5 (Lumbar nerve 5) involvement.
+If the big toe is involved then it indicates an L5 (Lumbar nerve 5) involvement.

 The outside of the foot typically indicates S1 (Sacral nerve 1) involvement.